-One of the common types of greenwashing includes usage of animals, leaves, and green packaging by companies to create an impression that they are pro-environment.
+One of the common types of greenwashing make use of animals, leaves, and green packaging in the physical aspect of the company’s products to create an impression that they are pro-environmentalists.

 Always check the label.
-Most of the time, when we stumbled upon products with words such as Certified eco-friendly, or 100% organic, we are easily attracted into buying it without checking any relevant information that supports such statements.
-Thus, always check the ingredients, packaging, and do an online research of how and where are these products created.
+Most of the time, when we stumbled upon products with words such as Certified eco-friendly or 100% organic, we are easily attracted to buying it without checking any relevant information that supports such statements.
+Thus, always check the ingredients, packaging, and do online research on how and where are these products created.

 Learn what being eco-friendly means.
-Just because a famous personality promotes sustainable living, you’d also start doing it by purchasing products that this person promotes.
-It may or may not be green washing, but you should equip yourself with proper knowledge to gauge whether or not the companies you’re buying from are actually creating change and awareness among their consumers.
+Just because a famous personality promotes sustainable living, you’d also start patronizing products that this person promotes.
+It may or may not be greenwashing, but you should not always rely on someone else.
+It’s important to equip yourself with the proper knowledge to gauge whether or not the companies you’re buying from are actually creating change and awareness among their consumers.

-- Look for the companies which encourage consumers to buy less items.
+4. Look for companies that encourage consumers to buy fewer items.

-Contact senators, councilors, and other lawmakers to take action, to pass new legislations to ensure transparency in production.
+Contact senators, councilors, and other lawmakers to take action, to pass new legislation, and to ensure transparency in production.
 Most companies, especially the large and well-established corporations, hide behind trade secrets and disclosure.
-For far too long they have done this but we can vote with our convictions for lawmakers that change policies in the economy.
+For far too long they have done this but we can vote for change in policies for the economy with our convictions to lawmakers.

-- Contact or make the company know your concerns directly.
+6. Directly contact or make the company know your concerns.

 Email the customer service of the company.
-Fill out a comment section and let a brand or company know about what they’re doing wrong.
+Fill out the comment section and let a brand or company know about what they’re doing wrong.
 Keep them accountable by voicing out your own opinions.

-Greenwashing has been an effective method for numerous beauty and food industries into thinking that you, as their consumers, are living in an eco-friendly lifestyle.
-Do not easily get hooked with “all natural” and “sustainable” products and break this illusion by doing a thorough background research on how green are these products.
+Greenwashing has been an effective method for numerous beauty and food industries into thinking that you, like their consumers, are living an eco-friendly lifestyle.
+Do not easily get hooked with “all-natural” and “sustainable” products and break this illusion by doing thorough background research on how green are these products.